ACANETS/eece-6540-labs/README.md

-# eece-6540-fall2017
+# eece-6540-labs
-labs and exercises for EECE.6540 Heterogeneous Computing Fall 2017
+labs and exercises for EECE.6540 Heterogeneous Computing